wenlong-liu/wenlong-website/content/home/about.md

 # Biography

 Wenlong Liu is a Ph.D. candidate majoring in agricultural engineering.
 His research focuses on hydrology and water contamination from agricultural activities both in field and watershed scales.
-Wenlong conducts field experiments and data mining in high frequency measurements and seeks to obtain a better understanding of hydrological and biogeochemical processes in plant-soil-water systems.
+Wenlong conducts field experiments and data mining in high frequency measurements, to obtain a better understanding of hydrological and biogeochemical processes in plant-soil-water systems.

 In addition, Wenlong believes reproducible research output is critical for rapidly updating research processes.
-Therefore, Wenlong employs programming languages, such as Python and R, to generate research output coupled with data, visualization and results.
+Therefore, Wenlong employs programming languages, including Python and R, to generate research output coupled with data, visualization and results.